Skip to content

 "Start the main loop",

-"Every `PUBLISH_SEND_INTERVAL` seconds publish messages to `current_fan_speed_percentage/pepeunit` and `current_temp/pepeunit`",
+"Every `PUBLISH_SEND_INTERVAL` milliseconds publish messages to `current_fan_speed_percentage/pepeunit` and `current_temp/pepeunit`",

-"When a command is received from `set_fan_state/pepeunit`, set `duty` as the fan target duty and put the device to sleep for `sleep` seconds"
+"When a command is received from `set_fan_state/pepeunit`, the `duty` is set as the target fan duty cycle and the device sleeps for `sleep` seconds, after which normal regulation resumes"

 ]